Locations:

 Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

-HIPEC (hyperthermic intraperitoneal chemotherapy) treats cancerous tumors in your abdominal (peritoneal) cavity — the area in your belly that holds your liver, stomach and intestines.
-In this treatment, surgeons remove cancerous tumors and then flood your abdominal cavity with heated chemotherapy drugs.
+HIPEC (hyperthermic intraperitoneal chemotherapy) treats cancerous tumors in your abdominal cavity — the area in your belly that holds your liver, stomach and intestines.
+In this treatment, surgeons remove cancerous tumors.
+Then, they flood your abdominal cavity with heated chemotherapy drugs.
 HIPEC doesn’t cure cancer.
-But the treatment may help you live longer with cancer.
+But the treatment may help you live longer.

 Overview